Sarafand, Lebanon: History

 In 1875 Victor Guérin noted that the village had 400 Métualis inhabitants.

-In mid-April 1980 Israeli commandos, arriving by sea, raided As-Sarafand killing twenty Lebanese and Palestinians, mostly civilians.
+In mid-April 1980 Israeli commandos, arriving by sea, raided Sarafand killing twenty Lebanese and Palestinians, mostly civilians.
 During the first three weeks of April the Israelis carried out similar, but smaller, raids along the coast road between Sidon and Tyre, killing thirteen people.

-On 7 June 1982, on the second day of the Israeli invasion of Lebanon an IDF brigade was ambushed as it pushed through As-Sarafand.
+On 7 June 1982, on the second day of the Israeli invasion of Lebanon an IDF brigade was ambushed as it pushed through Sarafand.
 Two Israeli soldiers were killed and one seriously wounded.

 Demographics

-In 2014, Muslims made up 99.63% of registered voters in As-Sarafand.
+In 2014, Muslims made up 99.63% of registered voters in Sarafand.
 96.90% of the voters were Shiite Muslims.